bomonike/bomonike.github.io/ai-glossary.md

 * IBM Watson | An integrated AI and data platform with a set of AI assistants designed to scale and accelerate the impact of AI with trusted data across businesses.
 * IBM Cloud Code Engine | A fully managed, serverless platform that is used to manage and secure the underlying infrastructure of codes, container images, and batch jobs.
+* JEPA = Joint Embedding Predicting Architecture | A macro architecture alternative instead of  GPTs predicting next-word.
+It arranges modules running Transformers and other AI modules <a target="_blank" href="https://www.youtube.com/watch?v=RUnFgu8kH-4&t=45m9s">*</a>
 * LLM = Large language model | A deep learning model trained on substantial text data to learn the patterns and structures of language.
 They can perform language-related tasks, including text generation, translation, summarization, sentiment analysis, and more.
 * Llama | A large language model from Meta AI.
 * LlamaIndex | A flexible data framework to connect custom data sources to large language models using a central interface.
 * LangChain | A framework designed to simplify the creation of applications using LLMs that help in document analysis, document summarization, chatbot building, and code analysis.
 * Lemmatization | The process of reducing words to their root form.
+* LIME = Local Interpretable Model Agnostic Explanation | A metric to explain predictions by approximating the model in a local manner.
+A service provided by Amazon SageMaker Model Monitor.
 * LPU = Language Processing Unit | an application-specific integrated circuit (ASIC) from groq.com for high-performance inference efficiency of AI workloads using large language models (LLMs).

+* Machine Learning (ML) | a subset of AI that helps make it possible for computers to learn from data, identify patterns, and improve their performance over time.

 * NLP = Natural Language Processing | A subset of artificial intelligence that enables computers to understand, manipulate, and generate human language (natural language).
 * NER = Named-Entity Recognition | A subtask of information extraction that helps to locate and classify named entities like first and last names, geographic location, age, address, and phone number in unstructured data sources.